nakednous/nakednous.github.io/README.markdown

-# Jean Pierre Charalambos website
+# Jean Pierre Charalambos Website

 Welcome to the source of my personal website powered by [octopress] (http://octopress.org/) using the [octostrap3](http://kaworu.github.io/octopress/) theme.